lokeshtr/NSCLC/README.md

 The code takes training_data_after_feature_selection.csv as input to build  machine learning models.

 To address the issue of high class-imbalance, we used an oversampling technique "SMOTE" to oversample the minority (Normal/Healthy) class.
-The oversampled dataset was generate prediction models using different machine learning classifiers.
+The oversampled dataset was used to generate prediction models using different machine learning classifiers.
 This process included training the models on a training data and test the results on validation and test dataset.
 Model performances were evaluated by testing their prediction performances on the validation set.
 We estimated the accuracies and the area under the AUC-ROC score using the scikit-learn package.

 ## PPI network analysis